How basecalling works

 Neural networks

-The basecalling algorithms currently deployed by Oxford Nanopore are based on neural networks.
-These are loosely modelled on biological neural networks within the human brain, with connections of “nodes” (equivalent to neurons) passing data between themselves to arrive at a predicted base sequence.
-Crucially, just like a human brain these neural networks have the ability to learn and improve their predictions over time.
+The basecalling algorithms currently deployed by Oxford Nanopore Technologies are based on neural networks (a machine learning model) to predict base sequences from the raw signal.
+These computational neural networks are loosely modelled on biological neural networks within the human brain, with layers of ‘nodes’ (equivalent to neurons) passing data between themselves to arrive at a predicted base sequence.
+Crucially, just like a human brain, these neural networks can learn and improve their predictions over time.
+Oxford Nanopore Technologies uses a variety of neural network architectures, including transformer models and recurrent neural networks, to develop basecaller algorithms.
+The variety of architecture allows information from across the entire raw signal to better inform the basecaller output.
+Alternative basecalling algorithms are continuously being developed and assessed by Oxford Nanopore to improve the accuracy and speed of basecalling models.

 Machine Learning